Timothy A. McDonnell: Bishop of Springfield in Massachusetts

 A few days after his installation, McDonnell had met with a mediator about settling several sexual abuse lawsuits against the diocese.
-On July 23, 2004, the diocese announced a $7 million settlement with 46 victims of child sexual abuse, many of whom had been molested by Levigne.
+In July 2004, the diocese announced a $7 million settlement with 46 victims of child sexual abuse, many of whom had been molested by Levigne.
 By September, 2004, McDonnell and Scahill had reconciled their differences and performed mass together at Scahill's church.
-McDonnell apologized to Scahill during the service for his words at the meeting earlier that year.
+During the service, McDonnell apologized to Scahill for his remarks from the May 2004 council meeting.

-On October 31, 2006, McDonnell signed a letter with the other Catholic bishops of Massachusetts urging support for a proposed constitutional amendment to ban same sex marriage.
+In 2006, McDonnell signed a letter with the other Catholic bishops of Massachusetts urging support for a proposed amendment to the Massachusetts Constitution to ban same sex marriage.

 Retirement

-On June 19, 2014 Pope Francis accepted McDonnell's letter of resignation as bishop of the Diocese of Springfield.
+On June 19, 2014, Pope Francis accepted McDonnell's letter of resignation as bishop of Springfield in Massachusetts.